SAP-samples/cap-local-development-workshop/exercises/00/README.md

-# Exercise 00 - Setting up
+# Exercise 00 - Setting up and getting to cds watch

 This workshop is all about local development, but we want to ensure that everyone has the same experience regardless of the machine, operating system and admin rights to install software.
 So there are different options you can take to set up and get ready to run through the exercises.

-If you have everything set up for CAP Node.js development already, including Node.js 22 or 24, the latest release of CAP Node.js ([9.0.0+]), and an editor you're comfortable using, then you're all set.
+If you have everything set up for CAP Node.js development already, including Node.js 22 or 24, the latest release of CAP Node.js ([9.0.0+]), and an editor you're comfortable using, then you're all set and you can jump straight to and continue from the [Check CAP Node.js version](#check-cap-nodejs-version) section.

 If not, then we have various options for you from which to choose.

 ## Set up working environment